jouissances/rebel-base/README.md

 # Rebel Base

-This web application is a platform for book club communities around the world — where readers can discuss books, characters, chapters, quotes, etc. Link is [here]().
+This web application is a platform for book club communities around the world — where readers can discuss books, characters, chapters, quotes, etc. Start reading with us [here](https://rebel-base.herokuapp.com).

 ## Usage